auth0/docs/articles/troubleshoot/concepts/basics.md

 ---
 title: Basic Troubleshooting
-description: Learn where to look for basic troubleshooting steps to eliminate common problems.
+description: Learn where to look for basic troubleshooting steps to eliminate common problems such as Auth0 status, platform, connections, rules, domains, and how to generate HAR files and validate JWTs.
 classes: topic-page
 topics:
   - troubleshooting